 This is the easiest way to fix this hard drive malfunction issue.
-Simply turn your system off and remove its power cord or the battery.
+Simply turn your system off and remove its power cord or battery.
 Also, disconnect all kinds of peripheral devices from it and press the Power button for 15 seconds.
 After waiting for a while, connect the battery/power cord (not the peripheral device) and turn it on.

 While this might be a tedious job, you can consider opening up your system and checking the hard drive connection.
 If the connection is loose, then you can visit a professional as it would require soldering.

 As the name suggests, this error depicts that either the entire disk or a volume has been corrupted.
 When the problem occurs, users get an error like this with a hexadecimal code.
 The problem can happen with the internal as well as the external hard drive.
-A bad sector on your hard drive or an unexpected shutdown are the two primary causes for this hard disk problem.
+A bad sector on your hard drive or an unexpected shutdown is the two primary causes of this hard disk problem.
 If it is an external drive, then an unsupported file system or driver can also be a reason for this.

 If a disk is not functioning in an ideal manner, then you should perform an automatic system check.
 To do this, just right-click its icon and go to its Properties.
 Under the Tools tab > Error Checking section, click on the "Check" button.
 Follow the simple on-screen instructions to resolve any system error.